codectl/jobsched-api/README.rst

     :target: https://opensource.org/licenses/MIT
     :alt: license: MIT

-A RESTful API service for scheduling interactive and non-interactive (batch) jobs.
+A RESTful API service for scheduling interactive and non-interactive (batch) jobs in a computer cluster.
+The service facilitates the communication with the cluster job scheduler by providing a simple and clean interface that abstracts the complexity that is typically involved when dealing with a cluster scheduler.
+The 2 most common operations pertaining job scheduling are job composition and submission (``qsub``) and querying a job for its status (``qstat``).

+The service currently supports ``OpenPBS`` and ``PBSPro`` as a job scheduler.

 Setup 🔧
 =====